Computer use is an integral part of Newton Public Library activities and information resources.

 Let the Library know if you would like to volunteer to offer a class to the public.

 Nathan, NPL IT Supervisor, gives monthly Tech Talks.
 Click the link to view archived presentations.

 Check calendar for video conference offerings to the public.

 Computers are also an integral part of many programs at NPL.
 Programs are free and open to the public.
 Check calendar for more information.

 - Fourth Tuesday Photography meets at 7 p.m. on most fourth Tuesdays to give assistance to photographers of all levels of experience in using their digital cameras.
 Laptops are often used to explore and learn.
-Photos from the group may be viewed on Flickr and Facebook.
+Photos from the group may be viewed on Facebook.

 High Dynamic Range (HDR) by Jeff Heidel

 Denny Lammers’ Tutorial on “Out of Bounds” photo manipulation